 Percent of students living on campus.

 First-time, first-year (freshman) students: 46%

 Campus housing options.

-Woodbury University’s education emphasizes quality, creativity, innovation, communication in many media, social responsibility, personal and professional growth, and problem-solving in teams drawn from diverse fields.
-Faculty and staff serve as mentors and guides in helping students come to embody these principles.
+Woodbury University’s education emphasizes quality, creativity, innovation, communication in many media, social responsibility, personal and professional growth, and problem solving in teams drawn from diverse fields.
+Faculty and staff serve as mentors and guides to help students embody these principles.

 All students engage in significant internships and work experiences that are intended to lead them to post-graduate jobs.
 Using Burbank and Hollywood as a lab, students gain career experiences with such companies as Cartoon Network, Comcast/NBC Universal, The Walt Disney Company, Warner Bros. and PricewaterhouseCoopers.

 Before graduation, each student undertakes a significant project to demonstrate what they have learned.
 Whether they work alone or in a group, they are sure to challenge themselves with a strong understanding of their field.
 Typical assignments might be creating a new app, designing a new solar building, or serving as CEO of a simulated business.